 Note: the container must be placed lower than the fuel tank because fuel cannot run uphill without the assistance of a pump.

 SOLUTION: If you find a restriction in the fuel line, turn off the fuel flow, and remove the line from the generator.
 Spray carburetor cleaner to loosen the clog and blow compressed air to the line to remove it.

 If you are unable to remove the fuel restriction or you find the line is dry or cracked replace it with a new fuel line of the same diameter and length.

-5. Bad Carburetor on a Predator Generator
+5. Bad Carburetor

 A carburetor is used on the generator to regulate the amount of gas that is mixed with air for combustion.
 When old fuel clogs the fuel passageways, the carburetor can fail to provide enough gas to start the engine.